neondatabase/website/content/docs/manage/endpoints.md

 1. In the Neon Console, select **Endpoints**.
 1. Select **Create endpoint**.
-1. On the **Create endpoint** dialog:
-    1. Select a branch.
-An endpoint must be associated with a branch.
+1. On the **Create endpoint** dialog, select a branch to assign the endpoint to.
+An endpoint must be assigned to a branch.
-    1. Select an endpoint type, read-write or read-only.
-    1. Select wether or not to enable [passwordless connect](../../reference/glossary/#passwordless-auth) for the endpoint.
-    1. Select whether to enable autoscaling.
-This option is only available to paid tiers.
-    1. Specify the minimum and maximum number of CPU units for the compute.
-This option is only available to paid tiers.
 1. Click **Create endpoint**.

 ## View endpoints